OpenBB-finance/openbb-docs/content/pro/api-endpoint.md

 ---
-title: Single Endpoint API
+title: API Endpoint
 sidebar_position: 12
-description: Learn how to use the Single Widget of OpenBB Terminal Pro for seamless integration with your API Endpoints, enabling custom data to be fetched and displayed in an accessible format.
+description: Learn how to use the API Endpoint Widget of OpenBB Terminal for seamless integration with your APIs, enabling custom data to be fetched and displayed in an accessible format.
 Includes features like additional headers and addressing nested JSON data.
 keywords:
-- Single Widget
 - Data Connectors
 - API Endpoints
 - Data Integration